nextbuzz/buzz-seo/readme.txt

 == Changelog ==

+= 0.9.1 =
+* Fix: Issue with multilingual sitemap terms.
+* Update: Counter for SEO title now takes the length of the sitename into considation.
+* Update: Meta description changed to textfield to allow viewing three lines instead of one.

 = 0.9.0 =
 * Add: Counter for SEO title and meta description.
 * Add: Visual SEO grade.
 * Add: filter to disable SEO grade visibility (see FAQ).
 * Fix: Sitemap did not show alternative language when using polylang.
 * Fix: Content analysis only checked the main title instead of SEO title if used.
-* Remove: redirection support since it was not working properly and is not a core SEO
+* Remove: redirection support since it was not working properly and is not a core SEO.

 = 0.8.6 =
 * Fix: Readability calculation sometimes generated a JS error.